VictorFloresJuarez/Workshop-Bots-on-Discord/README.md

 - For the creation of the bot we will use the free tool Discord Developer Portal.

-- For the coding of the bot we will use the free tool replit.
+- For the coding of the bot we will use the free tool replit (Python).

 - For bot monitoring we will use the free tool UptimeRobot.